go-chi/chi/README.md

 ## Middlewares

-Chi comes equipped with an optional `middleware` package, providing:
+chi comes equipped with an optional `middleware` package, providing a suite of standard `net/http` middlewares.
+Please note, any middleware in the ecosystem that is also compatible with `net/http` can be used with chi's mux.

 --------------------------------------------------------------------------------------------------
 | Middleware   | Description                                                                     |